Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Fisher matrix forecast

 Our forecasts are, on the surface, more pessimistic than previous efforts in the literature. \citet{walters:2019}, for example, carried out a MCMC likelihood forecast and argued that $\nfrb=100$ localized FRB sightlines without any foreground data should be able to constrain total diffuse baryon fraction (i.e.\ combined IGM and CGM components) $f_d$ to within a few percent at 95\% confidence level.
 Meanwhile, \citet{ravi:2019} assumed the spectroscopic observations would be available for intervening galaxies within several arcminutes of each FRB sightline, and argued that \figm{} could be constrained to within $\sim 2-5\%$ at 95\% confidence with $\nfrb=100$.
 Both of these previous forecasts were built on analytic models.
-In particular, they both assumed that the uncertainty in the DM contribution of the cosmic web or diffuse IGM is given by a standard deviation of $\sigigm=10\,\pccmcube$.
-Compared with hydrodynamical simulations (which our semi-analytic model is designed to match), this is a significant underestimate of the \sigigm{} (by a factor of $>5$; see Figure~\ref{fig:sigigm}, but see also \citealt{batten:2021}), and indeed is even tighter than our \argo{} constraints on individual line-of-sight dispersion measures as seen in Figure~\ref{fig:dm_vs_z}.
-Moreover, it is hard to make direct comparison since we have also adopted simultaneous constraints on galaxy halo parameters as well as the host DM contribution.
+In particular, they both assumed that the uncertainty in the DM contribution of the cosmic web or diffuse IGM is given by a standard deviation of $\sigigm=10\,\pccmcube$. {This value, which was taken from analytic estimates by \cite{shull:2018}}, is a significant underestimate of the \sigigm{} compared with simulation results by a factor of $>5$ (see Figure~\ref{fig:sigigm}, and see also \citealt{batten:2021}).
+Such a small $\sigigm$ is indeed even tighter than our \argo{} constraints on individual line-of-sight dispersion measures as seen in Figure~\ref{fig:dm_vs_z}.
+Apart from this discrepancy, it is hard to make direct comparison with the earlier works since we have also adopted simultaneous constraints on galaxy halo parameters as well as the host DM contribution.
 Both \citet{walters:2019} and \citet{ravi:2019} assumed a fixed \dmhost{} with some uncertainty, while \citet{ravi:2019} assumed fixed halo parameters for the intervening foreground galaxies.
 We therefore argue that our forecasts are a more realistic determination of the precision that can be achieved with upcoming FRB samples.